-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

 "I didn't like that answer.
 Give me another one."

-"If I do?"
-Rupin said.
-The storm was particularly violent tonight, and the wind howled against the windows, and at times Leona thought the old castle might shake to pieces over their heads.
+"Do you think me beautiful?" she said.
+"Do you think I am witty and fair?
+You mean to ask me to marry you tomorrow.
+Do you think I’ll say yes?"
+The storm was particularly violent tonight, and the wind howled against the windows.
+At times Leona thought the old castle might shake to pieces over their heads.

 "I cannot even imagine."

-"And what am I?
+"What am I then?
 A beast?"

-"Have you ever fucked a woman, Rupin?
+"Not even that!
+A beast has mettle, at least.
+A beast feels.
+You're more like a painting.
+A figure without substance.
+Have you ever fucked a woman?
 You don't look as if you have.
-In fact, I can imagine nothing less likely.
 I think you'd break.
-Like a porcelain doll."
+Like a doll."

 Still he did not react.
 She sneered and pulled up the hem of her dress, revealing the long, sensuous curves of her well-turned legs.
 She pulled them up a long way.